Skip to Content

 I’m not a huge fan of sheet masks because they’re pretty wasteful.

-Here are a few of my favorite face masks you can give a try.
+Here are a few of my favorite face masks you can try:

 take a walk:

-If you’re having a hard time, then put on a pair of tennis shoes and go take a walk.
+If you’re having a hard time, put on a pair of tennis shoes and go take a walk.
+It’s one of the most widely recommended but least utilized self care day ideas.

 It’s nice having Nala around because she always encourages me to get outside the house even when I don’t feel like it…